nxp-imx/imx-sm/sm/doc/rn_cl.md

 SM-43: Board MISC control notification broken in the mx95evk board port {#RN_DETAIL_SM_43}
 ----------

-Fixed i.MX95 EVK board code to invert flag state before applying to the i2C bus expander.
+Fixed i.MX95 EVK board control code to support flag for control assert (bit0) and negate (bit1).
+Inverted state sent to the bus expander enable (enabled low).
 Customers may need to do the same if they copied the control code from an NXP reference board port.

 SM-44: Returned SCMI perf levels not limited by part speed {#RN_DETAIL_SM_44}
 ----------